BrookeDot/laravel-twilio/docs/client-usage.md

 This package attempts to create an appropriate `Twilio\Http\Client` for the SDK based on the packages available in your application, using the following preferences:

-- If using Laravel 7 and Guzzle is available, a client using [Laravel's HTTP client](https://laravel.com/docs/http-client) is used
+- If Guzzle is available, a client using [Laravel's HTTP client](https://laravel.com/docs/http-client) is used
-- If Guzzle is available, the Twilio SDK's Guzzle client is used
+- If Guzzle is not available, the Twilio SDK's Curl client is used
-- If neither of the above criteria are met, the Twilio SDK's Curl client is used

 If you need to customize the HTTP client used by default in your application, you can extend the `Twilio\Http\Client` service this package creates to use your own HTTP client.